Fastiraz/gosint/README.md

 ![GOSInt](./img/GOSInt-removebg-preview.png)

-This is a Go script that reads a JSON file containing a list of websites and URLs, prompts the user for a username, replaces the `{}` in the URLs with the username, and makes an HTTP GET request to each URL to check if the username exists.

 >**Warning**
->It's not working well, i just made it for learning Golang :)
+>It's not working well, i work on it, i just made it for learning Golang :)

 - [x] Username
+- [x] Github email address recovery
+- [x] Discord token recovery (only first part)
+- [ ] Email
 - [ ] Phone
-- [ ] Social Network (Instagram, Twitter, LinkedIn, Facebook, Github...)
+- [ ] Social Network
 - [ ] Google (like GHunt)

-- [ ] Email
+# Username

+This is a Go script that reads a JSON file containing a list of websites and URLs, prompts the user for a username, replaces the `{}` in the URLs with the username, and makes an HTTP GET request to each URL to check if the username exists.

 The script prints the name of each website and the status code and message of the HTTP response for each URL in different colors based on the status code:
 - Green: Status code 2xx (successful response)